Many people suffer from back pain when bending forward without knowing why.

 The third exercise is designed to increase the endurance and reaction time of your multifidus muscle.

-As I told you before, these muscles are very important in preventing back pain and throwing out your back.
-They’ll keep your back stable when bending forward so noting happens.
+As I told you before, these muscles are essential in preventing back pain and throwing out your back.
+They’ll keep your back stable when bending forward, so nothing happens.

 But when you have poor posture or keep your back extended these muscles become lazy and weak.
-This way to react to late or get sore very quickly when you’re standing or moving.
+This way they react too late or get sore very quickly when you’re standing or moving.